Shakeelkhuhro/Ritlop/README.md

 1. Bootstrap: for creating responsive and mobile-friendly design.

 # Usage
-RitLop is a freelance website that is designed for freelancers to showcase their skills and find work.
+Ritlop is a freelance website that is designed for freelancers to showcase their skills and find work.
 It has a modern and professional design, making it perfect for freelancers in a variety of industries.

-**Freelancers can use RitLop to:**
+**Freelancers can use Ritlop to:**
 1. Display their portfolio and past work
 1. Showcase their skills and expertise
 1. Connect with potential clients
 1. Apply for freelance projects
 1. Build their online presence and reputation

-**Clients can use RitLop to:** <br>
+**Clients can use Ritlop to:** <br>
 (For now it is designed for Freelancer, in future, it can be used for Clients as follows)
 1. Browse freelancer profiles and portfolios
 1. Post projects and connect with freelancers